Scott Graham Speaker Presentation Content

 STEP # 2 – Body Language

 Your body can convey a strong message depending on your stand and what you do with it.
 You communicate more with your body than with your words.
 Standing straight with your shoulders back would be best to convey a strong, believable message.
-If your shoulders are curled, and your hands are in your pockets, you may deliver a message that empowers the bully.
+If your shoulders are curled and your hands are in your pockets, you may deliver a message that empowers the bully.
 To understand how body language conveys information, think about how someone would know you are angry, happy, confident or shy.
 How would your body look?
 What would your face look like?
 What would your hands be doing?
 Crossing your arms across your chest may convey anger.
 Putting your hands in your pocket may be interpreted as insecurity.
 Fiddling with your clothing makes you look nervous.
 Please keep in mind the messages your body is delivering.

 STEP # 3 – Tell the Bully How You Feel